zxrossco/ProxmoxVE/README.md

 ## 📢&nbsp; Acknowledgments

-A special thank you to [tteck](https://github.com/tteck) for his foundational work, which has allowed the Proxmox community to thrive.
-We’re dedicated to keeping his vision alive and expanding upon it with the continued support of this vibrant community.
+This community project is a memorial to the memory of [tteck](https://github.com/tteck).
+His foundational work created a thriving Proxmox community.
+Tteck worked on this project right until the end, even while in hospice.
+We are dedicated to keeping his vision alive and expanding upon it with the continued support of this vibrant community.

 Proxmox® is a registered trademark of [Proxmox Server Solutions GmbH](https://www.proxmox.com/en/about/company).